 Form dough into a ball, wrap in wax paper, and chill until cold enough to roll out.

-Divide in half and roll each piece out on a lightly floured surface to approximately 11-inch rounds.
+Divide in half and roll each piece out on a lightly floured surface to approximately 11-in. rounds.

 (The secret of Mom’s fantastic crust is this: Spread the reserved 2 T. shortening over the rolled-out dough, gather into a ball again, and roll out a second time before fitting into the pan.)

-Place one round in 9-inch glass or metal pie pan.
+Place one round in 9-in. glass or metal pie pan.

 Fill shell with apple mixture.